Healthcare

 Monetization models

-The strongest monetization paths for doctor appointment app clone include Usage or transaction fees, Recurring access, Expansion levers.
+The strongest monetization paths for doctor appointment app clone include Appointment booking fee, Provider subscription plans, Telehealth or follow-up packages.
 Monetization should be designed before development because it affects database structure, checkout, payout flows, invoices, refunds, plan limits, analytics, and admin reporting.

 For many clone-inspired platforms, the first version should support one primary revenue stream and one optional growth lever.
 Adding every possible revenue model in V1 slows launch and makes finance QA harder.
 The full build can expand into subscriptions, featured placement, enterprise plans, advertising, or partner revenue once real usage validates demand.